 Risk Identifier Detail of Risk Risk Rating Control/s Financial - Inadequate funds to finish project Funding required to implement any of the infrastructure priorities outlined within the Master Plan High Financial resources will need to be allocated within Council's Strategic Financial Plan to allow for grant applications to be made to provide the external funding required to deliver such projects.
-Community needs Scheduling should be managed carefully to ensure the community outside the tenant clubs have access to the facilities.
-Medium User agreements in place with strict parameters.
+Community needs Scheduling should be managed carefully to ensure the community Medium User agreements in place with strict parameters.